Katikistan/Notes/Networking.md

 Note that there is no explicit signaling of congestion state by the network—ACKs and loss events serve as implicit signals—and that each TCP sender acts on local information asynchronously from other TCP senders.

 ### Use case
 TCP is typically used for applications that require a reliable, ordered delivery of data, such as web browsing, email, and file transfer. ordered delivery of data, such as streaming video and audio, online gaming, and DNS queries. has reliable data transfer.

 ## Multiplexing and Demultiplexing
 Now let’s consider how a receiving host directs an incoming transport-layer segment to the appropriate socket.
 Each transport-layer segment has a set of fields in the segment for this purpose.
 At the receiving end, the transport layer examines these fields to identify the receiving socket and then directs the segment to that socket.

-This job of delivering the data in a transport-layer segment to the correct socket is called demultiplexing.
-The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and passing the segments to the network layer is called multiplexing.
+**This job of delivering the data in a transport-layer segment to the correct socket is called demultiplexing.
+Its the reciever that does this**

+**The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and passing the segments to the network layer is called multiplexing.**

 we know that transport-layer multiplexing requires (1) that sockets have unique identifiers, and (2) that each segment have special  fields that indicate the socket to which the segment is to be delivered.

-These special fields, illustrated in Figure 3.3, are the source port number field and the destination port number field.
-(The UDP and TCP segments have other fields as well, as discussed in the subsequent sections of this chapter.)
+are the source port number field and the destination port number field.
 Each port number is a 16-bit number, ranging from 0 to 65535.
-The port numbers ranging from 0 to 1023 are called well-known port numbers and are restricted, which means that they are reserved for use by well-known
+The port numbers ranging from 0 to 1023 are called well-known port numbers and are restricted, which means that they are reserved for use by well-known servers and such.
 ### HTTP
 application protocols such as HTTP (which uses port number 80) and FTP (which uses port number 21).
 ### UDP
 Each socket in the host could be assigned a port number, and when a segment arrives at the host, the transport layer examines the destination port number in the segment and directs the segment to the corresponding socket.
 The segment’s data then passes through the socket into the attached process.
 As we’ll see, this is basically how UDP does it.
 However, we’ll also see that multiplexing/demultiplexing in TCP is yet more subtle
 ### TCP
 TCP socket and a UDP socket is that a TCP socket is identified by a four-tuple: (source IP address, source port number, destination IP address, destination port number).
 Thus, when a TCP segment arrives from the network to a host, the host uses all four values to direct (demultiplex) the segment to the appropriate socket.